psadmin-io/byop/README.md

 `byop` is a command line tool to create an Infrastructure DPK (Infra-DPK) package for use with the PeopleTools DPK. `byop` takes a list of patches (in YAML format) and will download and the patches you specify.
 The files will be added to the correct folder and at the end a new `psft_patches.yaml`.
 The new YAML file and downloads are ready to applied to your system.

 This tool is not intended to replace the Oracle-delivered Infra-DPK.
 The intent is to make it easier to apply CPU patches to PeopleSoft systems easier by leveraging the DPK toolset.
-The Infra-DPK package can sometimes take a few weeks to be available, but most of the individual patches are available right way. `byop` can let you download the patches that are avaiable and apply them to your system quickly.
+The Infra-DPK package can sometimes take a few weeks to be available, but most of the individual patches are available right way. `byop` can let you download the patches that are available and apply them to your system quickly.

 # Installing